 Game schedules shown above are tentative and subject to change.
 Game schedules may be impacted by weather, holidays and potential matches against teams from other communities.
 Every effort will be made to communicate the game schedule as early as possible to allow time to reschedule games where significant conflicts occur.

 Pictures days have not been scheduled.
 Your coach will inform you what day and time your team’s pictures will be taken and the location.

 Generally, all Recreational soccer practices and games are played at North Park.
+A field map of North Park can be found here.
 The field assignment for your game will be included on the game schedule you will receive from your coach.